nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Below are the commands that the app supports.
 Each section describes the function of the command and the command format.

+**NOTE**: For all commands and features, apart from the positioning of the command word, all other flags and parameters can be placed in any order as long as their respective tags are present e.g. `n/, s/, e/` etc.

 ### Ask for Help: `help`
 Displays a list of all possible commands.
 If a user types in an invalid command, it will invoke this method by default.